MarconiLab/training-courses/gis/animal-health/master-course/src/opening-overlaying-layers.md

 data/ne_110m_populated_places/ne_110m_populated_places.shp
 data/ne_110m_rivers_lake_centerlines/ne_110m_rivers_lake_centerlines.shp
 ```
 Warning: *note that what we called a shapefile is actually a combination of files with the following extensions: .shx, .shp, .dbf, ...
-When we want to open a shapefile in GIS software, we are opening the .shp one.*
+When we want to open a shapefile in GIS software, we are opening the .shp one.* [See wikipedia entry for shapefile](https://en.wikipedia.org/wiki/Shapefile).